 Which is better, LASIK or Femto LASIK?

-Both LASIK and Femto LASIK are effective in correcting refractive errors, but the best option depends on individual eye conditions.
+LASIK and Femto LASIK effectively correct refractive errors, but the best option depends on individual eye conditions.
 Femto LASIK is a safer alternative for those with thin corneas, as it uses a laser instead of a blade to create the corneal flap, reducing risks.

 Is LASIK or Femto LASIK painful?

 No, both procedures are virtually painless.
-Numbing eye drops are applied before surgery to ensure comfort.
-Some patients may feel slight pressure during the procedure, but no significant pain.
+To ensure comfort, numbing eye drops are applied before surgery.
+Some patients may feel slight pressure during the procedure, but there is no significant pain.

 How long does recovery take after LASIK or Femto LASIK?